danielbodnar/awesome-stars/README.md

 ## deno

+- [mimiMonads/vixeny](https://github.com/mimiMonads/vixeny) - 🌐 Vixeny: At the forefront of modern web development, Vixeny stands as a runtime-independent, efficiency-driven library dedicated to upholding the principles of functional purity.
+It's crafted to empo
 - [jaredLunde/zcli](https://github.com/jaredLunde/zcli) - A framework for building type-safe command-line tools using Zod validators in Deno
 - [tsirysndr/repl](https://github.com/tsirysndr/repl) - Simple extensible REPL Command Line Tool.
 With auto-complete, history and auto-install, no more `bash: cmd: command not found` 💻 🚀✨
 - [wKovacs64/hibp](https://github.com/wKovacs64/hibp) - An unofficial TypeScript SDK for the 'Have I been pwned?' service.